Reservoir Dogs Rock Climbing

 A you walk from the Main Flow area and past the established, ephemeral routes that sometimes form naturally between Matrix and a ridge interfacing with the wall, you'll come to a pond.
 From this point on to the north is what's referred to as the Reservoir Dogs Area.
 Several columns formed only twice in known history here that ranged from grade 5 to 6.
 What happens now is mostly dry tooling with some mixed--all exquisitly technical and sustained.
 Farming produces some aerated formations that are fun until beat up.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Reservoir Dogs:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Reservoir Dogs:

 Featured Route For Reservoir Dogs